johannesCmayer/long-watch/README.md

 # long-watch
-Track how much time has passed since certain dates on the command line.
+CLI program to track how much time has passed since events you specify.

-Complete help interface for all options and commands.

 Requirements:
 - click